 Here’s how it usually goes… You graduate from PT school and start a new job.
 On your list of must-haves...

 I’ve been swearing for weeks that “I just need to get myself together.”
 Yet, the past weeks have not presented any opportunity to do so.
-Over a year ago I felt similarly and so I tracked how I was using my time.
+A few years ago I felt similarly and so I tracked how I was using my time.
 I remember being shocked that I found 10 extra hours to put toward my two highest values of growth and relationships.
 When I did this again recently, some extra time appeared, but not 10 hours.

 I think we all wish we had more time.
 No matter where we are in life, time always seems scarce.
 So, how do we find more time in our already busy days?
 We don’t find time, we optimize it.
 And, I...